Rabbit teeth keep growing throughout the rabbit's whole life. It takes a lot of daily chewing and gnawing to keep them worn down to usable lengths.

 The top two teeth should overlap the bottom two teeth.
 This way, as the rabbit chews - hay, wood, bark, pellets, carrots, toys, your furniture - the teeth wear each other down evenly.

-In addition to these front teeth, rabbits have two more teeth, called peg teeth, directly behind the two upper teeth, and a full set of molars in the back of the jaw which they use to masticate their high-fiber food.
+In addition to these front teeth, rabbits have two more teeth, called peg teeth, directly behind the two upper incisors, and a full set of molars in the back of the jaw which they use to masticate their high-fiber food.

 The front incisors, peg teeth, and molars grow throughout the rabbit’s life.
 Rabbits have to chew stuff in order to wear them down and keep them maintained at a correct (short) length.
 When the uppers and lowers don’t meet correctly, or if the rabbit doesn't chew enough, they don’t wear each other down.
 The result is wolf teeth, or more correctly, malocclusion.
-Another name is 'buck teeth.'
+Another name for maloccluded teeth is 'buck teeth.'

 Malocclusion in youngsters is seen as early as 3 weeks of age, and varies in severity.
 The incisors may be frankly misaligned with the lower incisors protruding beyond the upper incisors.
 Or, they may abut straight on.
 Unless very severe, malocclusion in youngsters will frequently correct itself by 10 weeks old as the upper jaw catches up in growth to the lower jaw.